RenderKit/embree/README.md

 Embree supports instancing of scenes inside another scene by some transformation.
-As the instanced scene is stored only a single time, even if instanced to multiple locations, this feature can be used to create extremely large scenes.
-Only single level instancing is supported by Embree natively, however, multi-level instancing can principally be implemented through user geometries.
+As the instanced scene is stored only a single time, even if instanced to multiple locations, this feature can be used to create very large scenes.
+Only single level instancing is supported by Embree natively, however, multi-level instancing can be implemented through user geometries.

 Instances are created using the `rtcNewInstance2 (RTCScene target, RTCScene source, size_t numTimeSteps)` function call, and potentially deleted using the `rtcDeleteGeometry` function call.
-To instantiate a scene, one first has to generate the scene B to instantiate.
-Now one can add an instance of this scene inside a scene A the following way:
+To instantiate a scene, one first has to generate the scene `B` to instantiate.
+Now one can add an instance of this scene inside a scene `A` the following way:

     unsigned instID = rtcNewInstance2(sceneA, sceneB, 1);